 Application for Re-enrollment Procedure following Suspension

 The procedure for re-enrollment to the College of Pharmacy and Health Sciences following any suspension includes:

 Suspended students will be eligible for re-enrollment only after satisfactorily completing the action plan within the time frame set forth at the time of suspension.
 Members of the College of Pharmacy and Health Sciences Admissions Committee will decide, by a majority vote, whether a suspended student can re-enroll in the College.
 The student will be notified in writing regarding the status of his/herreenrollment request.
 The Admissions Committee decision will be final; no appeals to this decision will be heard.

 Deadlines and Criteria for Re-enrollment following Suspension

-Suspended Health Science students must submit their re-enrollment application material to the Admissions Committee by April 1st to be eligible for re-enrollment in the Fall semester or by Oct.
-1st to be eligible for re-enrollment in the Spring semester.
+Suspended Health Science students must submit their re-enrollment application material to the Admissions Committee by April 1 to be eligible for re-enrollment in the Fall semester or by October 1 to be eligible for re-enrollment in the Spring semester.
 Health Sciences candidates re-enrolled following a suspension will return on a probationary status.
-In order to remain at Drake, the student must earn a semester grade point average of 2.0 or above during their first semester of re-enrollment as well as meet all other College criteria and policies or he/she will be suspended again.
-Any Health Sciences student, suspended for a second time for the same or different violation, will not be eligible for re-enrollment in the Drake University College of Pharmacy and Health Sciences.
+In order to remain at Drake, the student must earn a semester grade point average of 2.0 or above during their first semester of re-enrollment as well as meet all other College criteria and policies or they will be suspended again.
+Any Health Sciences student suspended for a second time for the same or different violation will not be eligible for re-enrollment in the Drake University College of Pharmacy and Health Sciences.

 Re-enrollment following Withdrawal for Medical or Other Non-Suspension Reasons